 Registration Rights.
 Upon completion of this offering, the holders of 22,877,656 shares of our common stock and holders of warrants to purchase an aggregate of 409,017 shares of our common stock, or their transferees, will be entitled to rights with respect to the registration of their shares under the Securities Act.
-Registration of their shares under the Securities Act.
 Registration of their shares under the Securities Act would result in these shares becoming freely tradable without restriction under the Securities Act, except for shares purchased by affiliates, immediately upon the effectiveness of this registration.